The Basics of Insurance Billing and Claim Processing in Pharmacy

 5. Resolving Issues and Re‑submission

 For rejected claims, the pharmacy may need to gather additional information, correct errors, or obtain prior authorization.
-Once these issues are addressed, the claim can be re-submitted.
+Dedicated prior authorization software can accelerate this process, allowing pharmacies to submit the needed documentation quickly and re‑submit the claim.

 6. Patient Payment